MattiSG/SemWiktionary/doc/Parser/How to parse a dump file.md

 --------------------------------

 Errors might occur while parsing the Wiktionary dump file.
-Indeed, we created our parser considering the data that exist in the file and that were the most important to collect.
-But these informations may change over time, and the parser will crash if the file contains a string that is not handle by the parser.
+Indeed, we created our parser considering the data that existed in the file and that was the most important to collect, but these informations may change over time.
+The parser will crash if the file contains a string that is not handled.

 In that case, you can correct the parsing rules following these steps :

 - The standard output prints the title of a word when it starts to parse it, so the last word displayed is the word that produced the crash.
-- Now make a grep to obtain this whole word between the _<page>_ tags and add it to a test file which contains a subset of words.
+- Now make a `grep` to obtain this whole word between the `<page>` tags and add it to the test file that contains a subset of words in `test/resources`.

+	_Example, considering the word "fleur" was responsible for the crash:_

-	**Exemple :** `grep -A 500 -B 1 "<title>fleur</title>" Wiktionary.xml`
+	`grep -A 300 -B 1 "<title>fleur</title>" wiktionaryDumpFile.xml`

-- Replace the `%debug` line in the parser file.
+- Add the `%debug` line back in the parser file.
-- Try to parse again on this test file.
+- Try to parse again on this test file, either with `wiktionary --load` or directly with `ant junit`.
-- Open the `log/parser-output.txt` and `log/parser-error.txt`.
-Here you can have explainations on the crash.
+- Open the `log/parser-output.txt` and `log/parser-error.txt` files, so you can have explanations on the crash.
 - Correct the parser.
-- Create JUnit tests if necessary to avoid future regressions.
+- Create JUnit tests that check the validity of the word you added to the test suite, to avoid future regressions.
 - Remove the `%debug` in the parser file again.
-- Restart the parsing on the whole file.
+- Restart the parsing process on the whole file.
+- Once the whole file has been processed, publish your changes and make a pull request for them to be integrated in the main repository.